^^ Back to top

 - financial problems

-The symptoms of alcohol poisoning include:
+Signs of alcohol poisoning include:

 - seizures (fits)

-- slow breathing (less than eight breaths a minute)
+- slow breathing

-- pale, bluish skin
+- pale or bluish skin

 - cold and clammy skin

 Dial 999 for an ambulance if you suspect alcohol poisoning and you're worried.
 Don't try to make the person vomit because they could choke on it.
 To prevent choking, turn them on to their side and put a cushion under their head.

 If a person loses consciousness, don't leave them to "sleep it off".
 Levels of alcohol in the blood can continue rising for 30-40 minutes after the last drink, and symptoms can worsen.

 The treatment options for alcohol misuse depend on the extent of your drinking and whether you're trying to drink less (moderation) or give up drinking completely (abstinence).

 If you are worried about your drinking or have had an alcohol-related accident or injury, you may be offered a short counselling session known as a brief intervention.